Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 **Link of Work:**   [Article](https://medium.com/@jehoshaphatia/100-days-of-ml-code-day-061-ea21fd143be5)

-## Day 061 : September 8, 2018
+## Day 062 : September 9, 2018

 **Today's Progress** :  I continued with the study of the second chapter of the book "Artiﬁcial Intelligence and Games".
-Also wrote a medium article about using Wekinator to control a drum machine with a webcam.
+Also wrote a medium article about Dynamic time warping, a summary.

 **Thoughts** : I am learning new things day by day.